r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 **HINT**: The first value as **true** show us that is one **required** setting to run the module, The second value set as **false**<br /> will not activate the funtion to be run, unless user sets the value to **true** before runing the module.<br />

 ![msf-auxiliarys](http://i.cubeupload.com/EDlMUH.png)
-If the second field its empty, it meens that module its waiting for user input settings to run the funtion.
+If The first value is set to **true** and the second field its empty,<br />
+it meens that module its waiting for user input settings to run the funtion.

 <br /><br />